tsturtz/taylorsturtz-dot-com-v2/src/pages/node-env-vars-in-webpack/index.md

 ## 🎉 That's it!

-Now that webpack can understand your server configuration and your new local **.env** file, you can easily manage environment variables anywhere you need to.
+Now that webpack can understand your server configuration and your new local **.env** file, you can manage environment variables anywhere you need to and use them in your apps.

 ![We did it!](./seinfeld-dance.gif)